ashwinmishra272/Project_1/README.md

 # Project_1
-VANET: Vehicular Adhoc Network, MINI-Project-I Implemented on MATLAB with help of Dijkstra Algorithm.
+VANET: Vehicular Adhoc Network, MINI-Project-II Implemented on MATLAB with help of Dijkstra Algorithm.